 Wiring diagram for the popular Eldred Esquire mod (also known as the "cocked wah" effect).
 This setup makes the most of a single pickup guitar using typical Telecaster components (3 way switch, volume, tone etc...).
-The video demonstrates how to assemble this setup yourself.
-You need the typical Telecaster components with the addition of a second capacitor (0.0047uF).
+The video demonstrates how to assemble this setup yourself and the detailed photo guide below takes you through the process step by step.

 Esquire Eldred Mod Switch Controls:

 Switch position #1.
 This rear position is the same as on a standard Esquire.
 The pickup goes through the volume control only, with the tone control bypassed for a hotter, louder lead sound with added highs.

 Switch position #2.
 This middle position is also the same as on a standard Esquire, with the pickup going through both the volume and tone controls.
 It sounds a little warmer than position #1.